jessicarush/html-notes/HTML_elements.md

 ## Document

 #### `<!DOCTYPE html>`
-This declaration must be the very first thing in the HTML doc, before the `<html>` tag.
-Technically not an  tag; it is an instruction to the web browser about what version of HTML the page is written in.
+This declaration must be the very first thing in the HTML doc, before the `<html>` element.
+Technically not an element; it is an instruction to the web browser about what version of HTML the page is written in.

 #### `<html>`
 Tells the browser that this is an HTML document.
 It represents the root of the document and is the container for all other HTML elements (except for the `<!DOCTYPE>`).